 In addition, it can prevent multiple medical conditions such as prostate problems, testicular tumors, and perianal tumors.

-V4B Bulldogs and French Bulldogs Neutering PREVENTION:
+Bulldogs & French Bulldogs Neutering PREVENTION:

 Neutering your bulldog puppy at a younger age can increase life expectancy and quality of life.